RasaHQ/rasa/docs/docker_walkthrough.rst

         - --path
         - models

-Cool, so we translated our ``docker run`` commands according to the docker-compose specification.
-While we it would be already to possible to run the containers in this configuration, one part is still missing: we have to instruct Rasa Core to connect to Rasa NLU to parse the user messages.
+This maps the Rasa NLU model in the container and instructs Rasa NLU to run the server for the model.

-To do so, we create a file called ``config/endpoints.yml``:
+To instruct Rasa Core to connect to the Rasa NLU server and which NLU model it should use, it is required to create a file ``config/endpoints.yml`` which contains the URL Rasa Core should connect to.

 .. code-block:: bash